50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

 We are Matt Snow and Meredith Erin, and we’re the co-founders of Boredwalk, a lifestyle brand that sells original art and graphic design on functional goods.

 We’ve been growing fairly rapidly, especially in the last 2-3 years as we’ve become more adept at digital marketing to find and retain our ideal customers, averaging MoM growth of 10-12% and YoY growth of 50-100%.

-Nick Griffiths (from Fowey, England, United Kingdom) started Any Old Lights about 8 years ago.
+Nick Griffiths (from Fowey, England, United Kingdom) started Any Old Lights almost 9 years ago.